williampiat3/ImprovingPSRemotePlay/README.md

 For the raspberry pi 3 and 4 you will need:
 * A [raspberry pi 3 or 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?resellerType=home) (2Gb of RAM are sufficient)
-* A micro SD card of 16Gb (or more), 8Gb could be enough but I do not recommend it.
+* A micro SD card of 16Gb (or more), 8Gb could be enough but we do not recommend it.
 * A USB-C Power supply, ideally the [official one](https://www.raspberrypi.org/products/type-c-power-supply/?resellerType=home)
 * A nice [case](https://www.raspberrypi.org/products/raspberry-pi-4-case/?resellerType=home), recommended to protect it

 For the raspberry zero you will need:
 * A [raspberry pi zero 1.3](https://www.raspberrypi.org/products/raspberry-pi-zero/)
-* A micro SD card of 16Gb (or more), 8Gb could be enough but I do not recommend it.
+* A micro SD card of 16Gb (or more), 8Gb could be enough if you are willing to try.
 * A micro USB - ethernet dongle that can power the raspberry, [this one](https://www.amazon.com/Cable-Matters-Streaming-Including-Chromecast/dp/B07N2ZHFY9) for instance
 * A nice [case](https://www.raspberrypi.org/products/raspberry-pi-zero-case/), recommended to protect it
 * A USB power supply of 5V, 1.2 A. Your phone power supply can do the trick